twitchdev/issues/.github/ISSUE_TEMPLATE/developer-site-bug-report.md

 ---
-name: Developer Site Bug Report
+name: Developer Site
-about: A bug has been found in the developer site (e.g. issues with application management).
+about: Report a bug related to the developer site (e.g. issues with application management).
 title: ''
 labels: 'product: dev site'
 assignees: ''